mlfoundations/open_clip/README.md

     --resume /path/to/checkpoints/epoch_K.pt
 ```

+### Training CoCa:
+Training [CoCa](https://arxiv.org/abs/2205.01917) models is enabled through specifying a CoCa config using the ```--model``` parameter of the training script.
+Currently available configs are "coca_base", "coca_ViT-B-32", and "coca_roberta-ViT-B-32" (which uses RoBERTa as the text encoder).

 ### Training with pre-trained language models as text encoder:

 If you wish to use different language models as the text encoder for CLIP you can do so by using one of the Hugging Face model configs in ```src/open_clip/model_configs``` and passing in it's tokenizer as the ```--model``` and ```--hf-tokenizer-name``` parameters respectively.
 Currently we only support RoBERTa ("test-roberta" config), however adding new models should be trivial.
 You can also determine how many layers, from the end, to leave unfrozen with the ```--lock-text-unlocked-layers``` parameter.
 Here's an example command to train CLIP with the RoBERTa LM that has it's last 10 layers unfrozen: